axvr/archive/README.md

 # Code archive 🗄️

-An archive packed full of old code, programming notes and project assets I have created, ranging from, ideas and experiments to fully functioning programs.
+An archive packed full of old code, programming notes and project assets I have created, ranging from ideas and experiments to fully functioning programs.
 _Since you're here, why not take a look around?_